 What will I learn?

-Students have also undertaken work placement with the RSPCA, HART wildlife, Dogs trust, a range of veterinary practises, bird of prey centres including the Hawk conservancy, orangutan appeal and also placements at several local farms.
+Students have also undertaken work placement with the RSPCA, HART wildlife, Dogs Trust, bird of prey centres including the Hawk Conservancy, Orangutan Appeal and also placements at several local farms.

-In the final year you will undertake a research project using the animal in our collection in conjunction with industry links.
-Prior projects have worked with Pet Remedy, Vitacress and ORA.
+In the final year you will undertake a research project using the animals in our collection in conjunction with industry links.
+Prior projects have worked with Pet Remedy, Vitacress, ORA or on our very own Animal Health and Welfare Research Centre.

 How will I be assessed?